 - Mental health services in community and primary care, or equivalent areas, and/or

-- Managing public health issues in mental health (e.g. physical health).
+- Managing public health issues in mental health (for example physical health).

-This new partnership offers up to £20,000 for CMHP members to pursue research in line with the areas highlighted above, with a focus on future patient benefit.
-The research must not exceed 20 months duration and successful award holders will be expected to present their research at the annual CMHP conference in 2020.
+The partnership offers up to £20,000 for CMHP members to pursue research in line with the areas highlighted above, with a focus on future patient benefit.
+The research must not exceed 20 months duration and successful award holders will be expected to present their research at a future CMHP conference.
 Applications with a focus on substance misuse may be accepted provided the project aims to benefit patients with co-morbid mental illness.

 To be considered eligible for submission the project must:

-- Have a lead applicant who is registered with a professional regulatory body for pharmacy in their home nation (e.g. the General Pharmaceutical Council), and who has also been a full or associate member of CMHP at the time of applying and will remain member for the duration of the proposed research
+- Have a lead applicant who is registered with a professional regulatory body for pharmacy in their home nation (for example the General Pharmaceutical Council), and who is also a full or associate member of CMHP at the time of applying and will remain member for the duration of the proposed research

 - Be completed between 12 to 20 months (unless under exceptional circumstances)